fpdavis/Nibbler-Twisted-Tale/README.md

 * Maze is now generated fast and accounts for even or odd rows.
 * Added a quick Benchmark timer
+* Bots honor the maze... for the most part, still a bit buggy though

 ### Creative Commons License Attribution 3.0